 Mom and your favorite uncle Charlie are considered creditors.
 However, just because you feel it is important to pay them does not mean the court considers their debt to be any different from that of any other creditor.

 Pending or current lawsuits

 You might be suing someone or intend to sue.
-You will need to disclose any current or pending litigation you are involved in, even workers' compensation cases.
+You will need to disclose any current or pending litigation you are involved in, even workers’ compensation cases.
 Lawsuits are considered assets and must be disclosed.
-The trustee may or may not have interest in the lawsuit, but you must give the trustee the first opportunity to review any litigation you are involved in or may be considering.
+The trustee may or may not have interest in the lawsuit, but you must give the trustee the first opportunity to evaluate any litigation you are involved in or may be considering.

 Disclose any potential inheritance